Syarifiin10/Debian-On-Termux-With-Qemu/README.md

-# Debian on QEMU via Termux on Android
+# Install Debian on QEMU via Termux on Android

 This repository provides instructions and necessary configurations to run Debian using QEMU on an Android device via the Termux environment.